bbbradsmith/binxelview/readme.txt

 or the INI selected from the command line -ini option.
 If no INI was found, 2 locations will be tried in order.
 If a write to the executable directory fails, appdata will be attempted instead.
   - The executable directory.
-  - The appdata local folder. (%LOCALAPPDATA%\binxelview)
+  - The appdata local folder. (%LOCALAPPDATA%\Binxelview)

 Because save on exit is an option saved to the INI file, if you want to create a "read only"